National Fried Chicken Day is held yearly on July 6th.

 Since the 1930’s travelers have asked why fried chicken is so popular in the Southeast Kansas region.
 It’s a story about a delicious, inexpensive family meal, and survival.

-Six chicken houses located near each other grabs attention.
+Crawford County in Southeast Kansas is home to six of the oldest chicken houses in the state.
+That many located near each other grabs attention.
 The New Yorker published a feature in 1982.
 The Travel Channel’s “Food Wars” visited in 2010.
 BBC Travel went global with it in 2020.
 It’s even inspired a fictional novel.

 When the first chicken houses opened to serve miners, the Dust Bowl and Great Depression had left many unemployed or earning very little.
 Families suffered through two World Wars.